guile-sql

 ⇒ ("SELECT ARRAY[$1, $2, $3]" 1 2 3)

-12.3 Custom clauses
+15.3 Custom clauses

-register-clause! adds a new top-level clause:
+register-clause! adds a new top-level clause.
+The handler receives (args state pretty next):

 (register-clause! #:fetch